Glimpse/Home/README.md

 ## Latest News

+- Nov 22, 2016 - We've released 0.15.2, a minor update to last week's release.
+See our [annoucement post](https://github.com/Glimpse/Home/issues/82) for more info.
-Nov 17, 2016 - We've released version 0.14.1!
+- Nov 17, 2016 - We've released version 0.14.1!
 This is the biggest release of Glimpse for Node yet.
 Find out more in our [annoucement issue](https://github.com/Glimpse/Home/issues/75).

 ---